 In 1992, I was asked to devise a drawing course for beginners at a further education college in the UK.
 I adopted the title of Richard Box’s book, Drawing for the Terrified, for the title of my course, and since 2001 it has been as popular in Australia as it was in the UK.

 The course is based on Betty Edwards’ book, Drawing on the Right Side of the Brain.
 But over the years I have adapted and modified Betty’s exercises according to different people’s needs and requirements, and while I don’t claim that this beginner’s course will make you draw like Da Vinci, it provides a good basic introduction to the Rules of Drawing and why our brains trick us into making elementary mistakes.

 Drawing for the Terrified and Not so Terrified Classes in 2019 – Click on the text in Bold Red for links to more information.

-If you want more information or to book for any of these courses, please contact me via the form below.
+If you want more information or to book for either of these courses, please contact me via the form below.